with links to Wikipedia.

 Its current President is Charles Michel, from Belgium.

-Eurozone In 1999 the EU created the Eurozone for 11 of its member countries, using a new currency they call the euro, and its capital stock owned by the central banks of all, now 27, EU member states.
+In 1999 the EU created the Eurozone for 11 of its member countries, using a new currency they call the euro, and its capital stock owned by the central banks of all 27 EU member states.
 The headquarters for the

 Since 2007, 7 extra countries have been added, making 19 in this Eurozone in total.